-Video games are becoming more prevalent in daily life due to being one of few available sources of entertainment and regular social interaction in Pandemicland.
+Video games are becoming more prevalent in daily life due to being one of few available sources of entertainment and regular social interaction during the pandemic.
 A more diverse audience is tapping into the community than ever before.
 As gaming has become, dare I say, “mainstream,” many are realizing the inherent social benefits of logging in.

 [Monica Miller has come online].